algorand/indexer/README.md

 ## Custom indices
 Different application workloads will require different custom indices in order to make queries perform well.
 More information is available in [PostgresqlIndexes.md](docs/PostgresqlIndexes.md).

+## Transaction results order

+The order transactions are returned it depends on whether or not an account address filter is used.

+When searching by an account, results are returned most recent first.
+The intent being that a wallet application would want to display the most recent transactions.
+A special index is used to make this case performant.

+For all other transaction queries, results are returned oldest first.
+This is because it is the physical order they would normally be written in, so it is going to be faster.

 <!-- USAGE_END_MARKER_LINE -->

 # Migrating from Indexer v1